Chapter 39

 2a … Jesus has authority over all people.
 Thus, He is our Lord and King.

-2b … Jesus was given this authority so that He might grant eternal life to all those God the Father gave and gives to Him.
-Remember, no one can come to Jesus unless God the Father draws them to Him (John 6:44).
+2b … Jesus was given this authority so He might grant eternal life to all those that God the Father gave and gives to Him.
+This is also recorded in,

-4 … Jesus told God the Father that while He sojourned upon this earth He not only glorified Him but He also completed the work God the Father sent Him to perform.
-Specifically, Jesus did not come to do His will but to do the will of God the Father.
-Consider the following verse in which Jesus explains one of the main purposes for why He came,
+4 … Jesus told God the Father that while He sojourned upon earth, He glorified Him by completing the work He sent Him to do.
+Specifically, Jesus did not come to do His will but to submit to the will of God the Father.
+This is recorded in,

 John 6:38